-Is the Coronavirus pandemic putting business sustainability goals at risk?
+Is the COVID 19 putting sustainability goals at risk?

 Earlier this month a leading food waste expert raised concerns that the Coronavirus pandemic may hamper businesses from achieving their green goals.
 Our commercial director Kevin Quigley shares this thoughts…